SFBBGroup/Ab-SELDON/README.md

 ### swap_rep|max_cycles=150
 Number of optimization cycles dedicated to representative CDR grafting, if this module is executed.
 ### swap_rep|cdr_prob(H1|H2|L1|L2|L3)=393|954|8957|359|241825
-The probabilities of any of the non-H3 CDRs being selected for modification in each cycle.
+The weights for probabilities of any of the non-H3 CDRs being selected for modification in each cycle.
 The default values are based on CDR diversity data calculated from human OAS sequences of naïve antibodies of healthy donors.
 Note that these probabilities are only used after the chain is selected, so H1 will only compete for selection with H2, while L1, L2 and L3 will only compete between themselves.
 To make the CDR selection random, simply change this parameter to `1|1|1|1|1` Any probabilities other than 0 are allowed.
 If, for example, modifications on CDR L1 must be prioritized, this parameter could be set to `1|1|999|1|1`.
 ### swap_rep|chain_prob(H|L)=22|16
-The probabilities of either antibody chain being selected for modification.
+The weights for probabilities of either antibody chain being selected for modification.

 ### swap_bnk|check_conf(yes/no)=yes
 Whether or not the conformation of the new grafted CDR should be checked, to allow only CDRs with the same conformation that existed prior to the beginning of this step (by default, this is the conformation resulting from the representative CDR swapping step).